Vhaeraun - extensive info

 they accomplish something to further his aims.
 Offerings of the wealth

-and weapons of those they vanquish (enemies of the drow, or regalia of
+and weapons of those they vanquish (enemies of the drow, or regalia

 female drow priests) are to be melted in black, bowl-shaped altars.